exasol/transformers-extension/doc/changes/unreleased.md

 * #372: Added Transformation Protocol and extracted GetPredictionFromBatch into Transformations
 * #374: Extracted Span handling into Transformations
 * #375: Added implementation for a generalized extract_unique_param_based_dataframes function
+* #316: Changed task_types to only allow transformers task_types, allows underscores and dashes